james-m-gilbert/calsimpy/README.md

 reading and writing DSS files (requires a separate Python-based DSS wrapper - the `calsimpy` package is currently built around the `yapydss` package [https://github.com/james-m-gilbert/yapydss]()), but components to read parts of the CalSim3 modeling chain (e.g. CalSimHydro input files and CalSim3/C2VSim groundwater model files) and some plotting functions have been developed as well.

-Much of the  - not to mention that all of this needs some documentation! as the need arose in my day-to-day work over the last ~6-7 years.
+Much of what is in this package has been pieced together as specific needs arose in my day-to-day work over the laset ~6-7 years.
-There are many other things I'd like to add, and probably a lot of the code that could use some cleanup, reorganization, and certaintly documentation.
+There are many other things I'd like to add, and probably a lot of the code that could use some cleanup and reorganization - not to mention that all of this needs some documentation!
 For that reason, this package should be considered very much in active development.
 I'm making it available in case others may find it useful, but cannot promise it will exactly meet any one CalSim modeler's needs.
+If you find this package, test it out, and see areas for improvement or expansion, let me know (james.gilbert [at] ucsc.edu) - I'm always open to constructive feedback and potential collaboration!

 ## Installation